-At Holy Trinity and S. Silas staff work closely with parents, children and other professionals to develop opportunities for all learners.
+At Holy Trinity and S. Silas, staff work closely with parents, children and educational professionals to develop opportunities for all learners.

 “School leaders and managers demonstrate inclusive values and attitudes.
 Expectations for all children are high…inclusive values influence how the school plans for future improvement and how it runs day to day.”

 The Assistant Headteacher is responsible for overseeing the day-to-day running of SEND provision.

 Our Learning Mentor works every day with pupils at the school, offering mentoring support to enable them to overcome barriers to learning.